 - The new disease was first identified in late 2019 in Wuhan, China.

 - It’s related to the SARS-associated virus that caused an outbreak in 2002-2003.

 - Some coronaviruses affect only animals and rarely spread to humans.
 It’s suspected that COVID-19 originated in animals and transferred to humans.

 - The CDC says there’s no reason to think that pets in the U.S. are a source of COVID-19.
 It appearsthat dogs can get COVID-19, but they don’t get sick from it or pass it onto others.

 - Despite its origin, viruses do not target a specific race or ethnic background.
 Educate yourself and others to stop stigma.

 Fast Facts on the Spreading of COVID-19:

-- Someone who has an active COVID-19 virus can spread it to others.
-Patients with the virus are isolated at home or in a hospital to prevent infecting others.
-How long the virus lasts can vary.
-For that reason, how long a person is isolated for is decided on a case-by-case basis by doctors and experts.
+- Someone who has the COVID-19 virus can spread it to others.
+Patients with the virus or with symptoms need to self-isolate at home or in a hospital to prevent infecting others.
+How long the illness lasts can vary.
+For that reason, how long a person is self isolated for is decided on a case-by-case basis by doctors and experts.